Work and Workout at Home: Exercise Your Right to Remain Sane

 Hold yourself accountable

 Create some accountability (and much needed social enjoyment) by writing your exercise plan on your 1THRIVE Center.
 You can set up your system to show the exercises you want to do each day.
-The Sloan has the perfect sleek set up for you to write down your daily workout goals and check them off once you’ve finished.
+The Casey has the perfect sleek set up for you to write down your daily workout goals and check them off once you’ve finished.

 Add in our free workout download, and you ready to plan out your week and start rocking this work from home exercise plan.